TexasInstruments/edgeai-tensorlab/README.md

 This repository is generic and can be used with a variety of runtimes and models supported by TIDL.
 We also provide several Deep Learning Models ready to be used for this benchmark in the repository **[Jacinto-AI-ModelZoo](https://bitbucket.itg.ti.com/projects/JACINTO-AI/repos/jacinto-ai-modelzoo/browse)**.
 Please clone that repository.
 That repository uses git-lfs, so please install git-lfs before cloning.
 After cloning, **jacinto-ai-benchmark** and **jacinto-ai-modelzoo** must be in the same parent folder.

-**Important Note**: This repository is being made available for experimentation, analysis and research - this is not meant for final production.
+**Important Note**: This repository is being made available for experimentation, analysis and research - this is not meant for deployment in production.
+We do not own the datasets that are used to train or evaluate the models used in this benchmark and some of these datasets have restrictions on how they can be used.

 ## Requirements